ucsb-cs56-projects/cs56-games-maze/README.md

 In Progressive Reveal mode, only a small portion of the maze is revealed to the player at a time and all visited cells are retained as visible.

 ##### Settings
-The user has the ability to change maze size, via number of rows and columns, maze cell thickness, end maze location, and Progressive Reveal radius.
+The user has the ability to change maze dimensions, via number of rows and columns, maze cell thickness, end maze location, and Progressive Reveal radius.

 ##### Save
 The user has the option to save an in-progress game at any point during gameplay.